Mesotrione: Synthesis

 The synthesis of mesotrione was first disclosed in patents filed by ICI, who had acquired Stauffer in 1987.
 1,3-Cyclohexanedione is first reacted with the acid chloride of 4-(methylsulfonyl)-2-nitrobenzoic acid under conditions in which the enolic hydroxyl group of the diketone reacts to form the benzoylated derivative.
 In a separate step, this is rearranged to mesotrione using a catalytic amount of cyanide ion derived from acetone cyanohydrin.

 Mechanism of action

 Mesotrione inhibits the enzyme 4-hydroxyphenylpyruvate dioxygenase (HPPD).
 It is an extremely potent inhibitor of HPPD in laboratory tests using the plant Arabidopsis thaliana, with a K_{i} value of about 10 pM.
 In plants, HPPD is necessary for the biosynthesis of tocopherols and of plastoquinone, which is essential to carotenoid production.
-Inhibiton of the pathway ultimately leads to bleaching of leaves as chlorophyll is degraded, followed by plant death.
+Inhibition of the pathway ultimately leads to bleaching of leaves as chlorophyll is degraded, followed by plant death.

 Formulations

 Mesotrione is made available to end-users only in formulated products.
 These use non-powdery material with reduced or no use of hazardous solvents, for example suspension concentrates.
 The herbicide is compatible with other compounds that may be mixed by the farmer to extend control to the grass weeds which mesotrione itself does not kill.